sean-yates/Auto-Jokester/README.md

 * I want to be able to create/update/delete jokes that I have created
 * I want to be able to explore jokes on the site by category
 * I want to be able to favorite and unfavorite jokes
-* I want to be able to view a daily joke and the most trending joke
+* I want to be able to view a daily joke
-* I want to be able to play the game on the website
 * I want to be able to log out

 **Wireframes**